kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * The API is slightly different that `FSGroupChangePolicy`, which may create confusion.
 * The feature changes the default behavior.
+* The proposed metrics may be complex to gather (see Appendix) *and* they may miss a short-living Pods.

 ## Alternatives [optional]